 Mosquitoes are attracted to specific smells, chemicals, and hormonal changes.
 Carbon dioxide is a major attraction for mosquitos.

-Simply hold your breath if you don’t want to be bitten.
+Hold your breath if you don’t want to be bitten.
 Or, at the very least, try not to breathe as heavily as the person next to you.
 I’m kidding!

-Stick to EPA-registered repellents, build some environmental barriers, and welcome natural mosquito predators into your yard.
+Stick to EPA-registered repellents, build environmental barriers, and welcome natural mosquito predators into your yard.
 Then, you and your family will be a little safer from mosquito-borne diseases.